harinathpathipaka-commits/Layerinfinite-AI/BENCHMARKS.md

 ### "Did the LLM actually pick wrong actions, or did you force it to?"

-**Every baseline decision was made by a real `gpt-4o-mini` API call using OpenAI function-calling.** There is no hardcoded random selection in the Baseline path.
+**Every baseline decision was made by a real  API call using OpenAI function-calling.** There is no hardcoded random selection in the Baseline path.

 The agent receives the failure description, the list of available actions, and makes a real `tool_choice: required` function call to select its remediation strategy.
 The model genuinely makes suboptimal choices — especially on Hard/Ambiguous failures where the correct action is not obvious from the description alone.

-For example, on `security_vulnerability` tickets, `gpt-4o-mini` selects `auto_patch` approximately 35% of the time — even though `notify_security_team` has a 99% historical success rate.
+For example, on `security_vulnerability` tickets, llm selects `auto_patch` approximately 35% of the time — even though `notify_security_team` has a 99% historical success rate.
 The model infers that "patching" sounds like the right engineering response to a vulnerability, but in production, the correct first action is almost always to escalate to the security team.
 This is a reasoning gap that no amount of prompt engineering fixes, because the model has no access to outcome history.

 **The Baseline is the LLM's genuine best effort.** LayerInfinite improves it by injecting the one thing the model lacks: historical outcome data.